TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 Available Hash Algorithms
 =========================

-The list of available hash mechanisms is pretty rich since Core version v9 and may be extended further if better hash algorithms over time.
+The list of available hash mechanisms is pretty rich and may be extended further if better hash algorithms over time.
 Most algorithms have additional configuration options that may be used to increase or lower the needed computation power to calculated hashes.
 Administrators usually do not need to fiddle with these and should go with defaults configured by the Core.
 If changing these options,